Herding Dogs

 About the Lancashire Heeler

-The Lancashire Heeler is a medium herding dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Lancashire Heeler is best matched with experienced owners.
+The Lancashire Heeler is a small herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Lancashire Heeler is best matched with experienced owners.
 Typically standing 10 to 12 inches tall at the shoulder and weighing 13 to 15 pounds, this breed has a life expectancy of 9 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Lancashire Heeler brings a distinct combination of traits that sets it apart.
 The Lancashire Heeler is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Lancashire Heeler loves being close to its people and forms strong bonds with every member of the household.